Dispersion relations alone cannot guarantee causality: Abstract

 \section{Abstract}

-We show that linear superpositions of plane waves involving a single-valued, covariantly stable dispersion relation $\omega(k)$ always propagate outside the lightcone, unless $\omega(k) =a+b k$.
-This implies that there is no notion of causality for individual dispersion relations, since no mathematical condition on the function $\omega(k)$ (such as the front velocity or the asymptotic group velocity conditions) can serve as a sufficient condition for subluminal propagation in dispersive media.
+We show that linear superpositions of plane waves involving a single-valued, covariantly stable dispersion relation $\omega(k)$ always propagate outside the lightcone unless $\omega(k) =a+b k$.
+This implies that there is no notion of causality for individual dispersion relations since no mathematical condition on the function $\omega(k)$ (such as the front velocity or the asymptotic group velocity conditions) can serve as a sufficient condition for subluminal propagation in dispersive media.
 Instead, causality can only emerge from a careful cancellation that occurs when one superimposes all the excitation branches of a physical model.
-This is shown to happen automatically in local theories of matter that are covariantly stable.
+This happens automatically in local theories of matter that are covariantly stable.
+Hence, we find that the need for non-hydrodynamic modes in relativistic fluid mechanics is analogous to the need for anti-particles in relativistic quantum mechanics.